Recent Ukraine Energy Market Observatory developments

 • EU Accession Negotiations: In June, Ukraine began its EU accession negotiations, marking a major step forward in its integration with the European Union.

-The Energy Community Secretariat continues to support Ukraine's reform agenda.
-Since April, its Ukraine Energy Market Observatory has published seven reports on developments in the gas and electricity markets, REMIT implementation, and the RES and climate acquis.
+Since April, the Energy Community Secretariat's Ukraine Energy Market Observatory has published seven reports on developments in the gas and electricity markets, REMIT implementation, and the RES and climate acquis.

 Gas